Does Myth (Still) Have A Function In Jungian Studies? Modernity, Metaphor, and Psycho-Mythology

 Giegerich is a formidable, impressively erudite critic of Jungian psychology.
 If there is any "post-Jungian," it is Giegerich.
 Does, however, the digital technology of the computer, Internet, cyberspace, and virtual reality render mythological amplification — which as a comparative method is an analog technology — obsolete and irrelevant?
 I, too, have criticized amplification.
 I have advocated an expansive redefinition of amplification to include, in addition to the comparative method, what I call a "contrastive method" (Adams 2004: 62-3).
 By this redefinition, amplification would not only compare images in order to identify significant similarities but would also contrast images in order to identify significant differences.
 I have not, however, proposed that Jungians discard mythological amplification as a method.

 Mythological amplification is not, of course, the only Jungian method.
 Mythology is not absolutely indispensable to Jungian psychology.
 A Jungian might still be a Jungian and not practice mythological amplification.
 For example, Michael Fordham says that he "never used amplification" as insistently as some Jungians do and "largely eliminated it" as a method (1993: 74).
 Active imagination is also a Jungian method, and it does not entail any recourse to mythology.
 "No myths," Sam Harris says, "need to be embraced to commune with the profundity of our experience" (2004: 227).
-I agree with Harris that myths are not, in that sense, necessary.
-They may, however, still be psychologically valuable, for certain dreams, fantasies, and experiences of modern people are conspicuously similar to the myths of ancient people, as Jungians continue to demonstrate.
+I agree with Harris that myths are not, in that sense, experientially necessary.
+They may, however, still be psychologically valuable, for certain dreams, fantasies, and experiences of modern people are conspicuously (and profoundly) similar to the myths of ancient people, as Jungians continue to demonstrate - and, contrary to what Giegerich says, those modern dreams, fantasies, and experiences are similar not only in form but also in content to ancient myths.

 For Giegerich, mythological amplification is not only a nostalgic, sentimental exercise but also an abusive method.
 In this respect, he criticizes Jungians who attempt, for example, "to reclaim Aphrodite for modern life experience."
 He says that this reclamation project is "a terrible abuse of poor Aphrodite, who, being dead, has no way to defend herself against this abuse."
 How, he wonders, can Jungians "seriously want to recognize Aphrodite in, or find her relevant to," the sense of the beautiful, erotic, or sexual in modern fantasy and behavior, when the modern situation has so moralistically distorted and so commercially appropriated and exploited that sense (1999: 181)?

-Giegerich does not mention Ginette Paris, but she, more eloquently than any other Jungian, reclaims Aphrodite for modern life experience and, like Woody Allen, demonstrates just how mighty Aphrodite still is.
-Paris is not naïve.
+Giegerich does not mention Ginette Paris, but she, more eloquently than any other Jungian, reclaims Aphrodite for modern life experience.
+Paris is not naive.
 She, too, notes how the moralistic distortion and commercial appropriation and exploitation of the beautiful, erotic, or sexual in the modern situation abuse Aphrodite, but when Paris practices mythological amplification, she does not abuse Aphrodite.
 She describes how Aphrodite is alive and well in the modern psyche and is still relevant to the modern situation (1986).
-For example, she recounts an anecdote in which Aphrodite manifests to a modern young woman.
-On a spring day, the young woman sees a pair of sexy sandals in a store window, and, although the sandals are extremely expensive, she impulsively buys them.
-The young woman calls the impulse "spring fever."
-What impels her, she remarks, is "the season for love."
+For example, she recounts an anecdote in which Aphrodite manifested to a modern young woman.
+On a spring day, the young woman saw a pair of sexy sandals in a store window, and, although the sandals were extremely expensive, she impulsively bought them.
+The young woman called the impulse "spring fever."
+What impelled her, she remarked, was "the season for love."
 Paris says that if the young woman had been a Jungian, "she would probably have said: 'Here comes Aphrodite.'"
 The young woman, Paris notes, "didn't know Greek mythology and didn't identify Aphrodite by her Greek name."
 As Paris says, the young woman did not call her "Aphrodite" but called her, equivalently, "the season for love" (1997: 88).

 It is the genius of Jung to argue that "gods" exist, but only metaphorically and only in a natural dimension.
 That natural dimension is the psyche.
-"All deities," William Blake says, "reside in the human breast" (1976: 153) — or, as Jung says, in the psyche.
-From this perspective, the gods are dead, but the "gods" are alive and well — or, I would say, the literal is dead, but the metaphorical is alive and well.
-As Hillman says, "Nothing is literal; all is metaphor" (1975: 175).
+"All deities," William Blake says, "reside in the human breast" (1976: 153) - or, as Jung says, in the psyche.
+From this perspective, the gods are dead, but the "gods" are alive and well - or, I would say, the literal is dead, but the metaphorical is alive and well.
+As Hillman provocatively says, "Nothing is literal; all is metaphor" (1975: 175).
 The "gods" continue to "exist," as they always have, in the psyche.
 In this respect, to be psychological is to be metaphorical.
-It is to realize, once and for all, that the "gods" are metaphors — personifications (or deifications) in the psyche.
+It is to realize, once and for all, that the "gods" are metaphors - personifications (or deifications) in the psyche.
+There is still "divine intervention," but now it is, as Jung says, psychic compensation.

 Some people in the modern situation have modern consciousness.
 They do not have what Giegerich calls "truly mythic experience" but, like Jung, they have psychic experience of myth.
 As they experience myth, it is a projection of the psyche.
 Jungians psychologize the experience of myth.
 They deliteralize the gods, metaphorize them.
 They punctuate the "gods" in quotation marks.
 Rhetorically, they regard ancient mythological figures figuratively.
 The decisive difference between people with modern consciousness — among them, Jungians — and people with ancient consciousness is a capacity for metaphor.